 Don’t just spout out a lighthearted letter or joke.
-Make sure to properly craft your email to leave the same favorable impression you had during the face-to-face session.
+Ensure you properly craft your email to leave the same favorable impression you had during the face-to-face session.

 Apologizing For the Interview Mistakes

-Stop thinking about the previous answer you gave to a challenging interview question, as it’s hard to ascertain whether the hiring committee felt you gave a poor response or not.
+Stop thinking about your previous answer to a challenging interview question, as it’s hard to ascertain whether the hiring committee felt you gave a poor response.
 You’re merely making a potential mistake stand out more by apologizing or mentioning it.

 Inquiring About Salary and Other Benefits

 Even if you believe you have secured the job because of outstanding interview performance, it’s not right to inquire about salary and benefits, especially in the thank-you message.

 The goal of the thank-you email is to appreciate the recruiting team and adhere to correct interview etiquette.
 Prematurely referencing the position’s salary will mark you as inexperienced and might cause the team to have a different opinion about you.